UpSignOn/api-tester/README.md

 # Known issue

-Your implementation may be OK while the test fail.
+For error cases, your implementation may be OK while the test fail.
 For instance, in /update-data, testing

 - userId not empty (otherwise 400)
 - then password not empty (otherwise 401)